 Custom Report Permissions are for enabling Metabase reports.
 You can enable those reports that are needed by your users.

-These settings only apply for organizations using Virtuous Email.
+These settings only apply to organizations using Virtuous Email.
 The options include:

-- Manage Email List Settings - Users with this enabled can create and edit Email Lists for your organization.
+- Manage Email List Settings - Users with this enabled can create and edit Email Lists for your organization as well as create and edit Email Groups.

 - Manage Plain Text Emails - Allows users to create and edit Personalized Email Templates.
 Note that this only restricts template management; any user can send an email using a Personalized Email Template.